gary-archer/oauth.desktopsample1/README.md

 ./start.sh
 ```

-The app prompts to run an OpenID Connect code flow and authenticate the user.\
+The app prompts to run a code flow and authenticate the user.\
 The login runs in the default system browser and the app cannot access the user's credentials:

 ![Desktop App Login](./images/login.png)